 - salt and pepper to taste

 - 1 cup half and half or heavy cream

 - 1 cup Parmesan cheese freshly grated

-- 1 tbsp fresh parsley for garnish
+- 1 tablespoon fresh parsley for garnish

 - Cook pasta: Cook the pasta according to package instructions.
 Drain in a colander and rinse it under cold water to stop it from cooking any further.
 Reserve some of the pasta water, just in case we need it to thin out the sauce.